 What makes a great VPN for laptop users?

-Before we get started with our list, you’ll probably want to know how we made our decisions.
-Well, all of the VPNs below satisfy a few basic criteria that make them well-suited to laptops:
+All of the VPNs above satisfy a few basic criteria that make them well-suited to laptops:

 Good Windows, macOS, and Linux clients

-These three operating systems dominate the laptop market, so we’ve looked for VPNs which cater for them all.
+These three operating systems dominate the laptop market, so we’ve looked for VPNs that cater for them all.

 Encryption and anonymity